gingerchew/ginger.wtf-2024/src/posts/building-a-tag-cloud-with-eleventy.md

 }
 ```

-Since this is going to be a plugin though, we have to make some more additions.
-This means weapping it in the usual `module.exports` config.
+Since this is going to be a plugin though, we have to make some additions.
+This means wrapping it in the usual `module.exports` config.

 ```js
 module.exports = (eleventyConfig) => {